 Remember to look inside first, outside second.
 If you focus on your passions and reorganize your networking around your values and beliefs, you will discover the kind of lasting relationships, personal transformation, and, ultimately, tangible wealth that are the foundation for happiness and success.

 Help others, be of service, live each day fully, and remember, Your Network Is Your Net Worth.

 As you can see, Porter’s approach to networking differs from what most people think of as networking.
-Having used her approach for two years now, I’ve found it surprisingly easy to build relationships in this way.
+Having used her approach for several years now, I’ve found it surprisingly easy to build relationships in this way.

 I enjoy helping others but never really realized that doing so provides the foundation for building long-term relationships.
 I wish I knew about this years ago.
 I asked Porter to share her words of wisdom with you so you can learn from my mistakes without having to bear the consequences yourself.